EmailFacebookLinkedInTwitterCloseFacebookInstagramLinkedIn100% Employee OwnedMenuSearchSearchYouTube

 To monetize these areas, also referred to as mediating factors, a systematic process is required.
 ROSI helps bring a common language and measurement scale to the potential benefits and costs associated when pursuing sustainability strategies and practices.
 Centered around the mediating factors that have been shown to drive profits, increase corporate valuation, and reduce costs, the ROSI framework enables companies to assess the financial returns on their sustainability projects and initiatives.

-Organizations can apply ROSI to look retrospectively at the value created by sustainability strategies, to track sustainability-related financial performance, and to assess the potential return on investment of future sustainability initiatives.
+Organizations can use ROSI to evaluate the value generated by sustainability strategies, both retrospectively and prospectively.
+This helps in tracking sustainability-related financial performance and assessing the potential return on investment for future sustainability initiatives.

 “ROSI is a flexible, fit-for-purpose tool that can be applied to any organization, sector, or particular sustainability effort,” explains Cavazos, project sustainability analyst at SWCA.
 “We help companies analyze, for example, how water scarcity will impact their business in the future.
 We work with the energy sector to help companies understand if switching energy sources is a viable case.
 ROSI can even be used to evaluate the consequences of inaction, helping businesses understand how much it will cost them if they don’t invest now – and then, identify the best time to invest.